jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 - create React Hook to interact with Auth0 for authentication
 - implement login/logout functionality
+- create ButtonLink component

-### Require Username in Account Registration
+### 25. Require Username in Account Registration

 - make username a required field when registering with Auth0
 - what is an Identity Token
-- display username in navbar
+- display username in navbar (where to put it)

 ## 8. Add Authentication to Serverless Function for Saving Score

+### 26.What Are JSON Web Tokens

+- what are JSON Web Tokens
+- when are they used and why

-### Include Access Token in Save Score Requests
+### 27. Include Access Token in Save Score Requests

 - what is an Access Token
 - configure Auth0 Client to retrieve Access Token
 - update Fetch request to include Access Token

-### What Are JSON Web Tokens

-- what are JSON Web Tokens
-- when are they used and why

-### Retrieve and Validate Access Token
+### 28. Retrieve and Validate Access Token

 - create API application in Auth0
 - configure Serverless Function to work with Access Tokens from Auth0
 - parse and validate Access Token before saving score

-## 9. Create Light/Dark Mode with Context API and Hooks
+## 10. Create Light/Dark Mode with Context API and Hooks

 ### Define Dark and Light Theme